giaabaoo/Vector-Space-Model/README.md

 ## Crawling data
 In this repository, you can find a toy sample with rudimentary text files to play with for simplicity sake.
-Beside that, you can also run ```crawl_data.py``` to crawl the content from the websites (the links can be changed manually according to your preference) for making our corpus.
+Beside that, you can also run ```crawl_data.py``` to crawl the content from the websites (the links can be changed manually according to your preference) for making the corpus.

 ## Retrieving search results